sst24443/Sava_Topich_Portfolio/README.md

 # Sava Topich Portfolio
-Cybersecurity Student Athlete at Marymount University
+My name is Sava Topich.
+I am studying Information Technology with a minor in Cybersecurity at Marymount University graduating in May 2023.
+I am from Pittsburgh, PA, and along with my studies at the school I am a member of the Men's Volleyball Team.

 ![](/images/Volleyball%20Portrait.JPG)